idle-code/tempren/README.md

 ## Contributing
-If you noticed a bug or have an idea for a new tag please open an issue with appropriate tags.
+If you noticed a bug or have an idea for a new tag please open an issue with appropriate (GitHub) tags.
 If you would like to contribute to the development you can visit [contributing page](CONTRIBUTING.md) designed specially for that.